aframevr/aframe/docs/guides/building-a-360-image-gallery.md

 2. Using community components from the ecosystem.
 3. Writing custom components to accomplish whatever we want.

+Not to say 360&deg; images are at all a focus use case of A-Frame, but it makes for an easy example that has a lot of demand as an early use case on the Web.

 <!--toc-->

 ## Skeleton

-This is the starting point for our scene:
+This is the starting point for our scene.
+We can also remix the [Glitch][glitch].

 ```html
 <a-scene>